- What other names is Hyaluronic Acid known by?

 Insufficient Evidence to Rate Effectiveness for...

 - Dry eye.
-Early research shows that applying a specific hyaluronic acid eye drop (Hyalistil) might relieve dry eye.
+Early research shows that using eye drops containing hyaluronic acid (Hyalistil) helps relieve dry eye.

 - Eye trauma.
 Some research suggests that hyaluronic acid might be injected into the eye to treat detached retina or other eye injuries.

 - Healing skin wounds and burns.
-Early research suggests that applying hyaluronic acid to the skin might be helpful for treating burns and skin wounds.
+Early research shows that applying hyaluronic acid to the skin might be helpful for treating burns and skin wounds.

 Natural Medicines Comprehensive Database rates effectiveness based on scientific evidence according to the following scale: Effective, Likely Effective, Possibly Effective, Possibly Ineffective, Likely Ineffective, and Insufficient Evidence to Rate (detailed description of each of the ratings).